What happens at an eviction hearing?

 Getting ready for the hearing

-- gathering evidence
+- gather evidence

-- making copies of documents and photos
+- make copies of documents and photos

-- getting legal help
+- get legal help